Kitchener Rangers fire head coach Jay McKee

 Published Monday, November 25, 2019 12:52PM EST

-KITCHENER – The Kitchener Rangers announced Monday that head coach Jay McKee has been relieved of his coaching duties.
+KITCHENER – The Kitchener Rangers announced Monday that head coach Jay McKee had been relieved of his coaching duties.

 The team's general manager, Mike McKenzie, will fill in as interim head coach.